Unikernel Linux (UKL): Design

+Once an application is running, a developer can easily explore a number of configuration options that, while not safe for {\bf all} applications, may be safe and offer performance advantages for their application.

-\paragraph{Bypassing entry/exit code:} On Linux, whenever control transitions between application and kernel through system calls, interrupts, and exceptions, some entry and exit code is executed, and it is expensive.
-We introduced a configuration (UKL\_BYP) that allows the application, on a per-thread basis, to tell UKL to bypass entry and exit code for some number of transitions between application and kernel code.
+\paragraph{Bypassing entry/exit code:} On Linux, whenever control transitions between application and kernel through system calls, interrupts, and exceptions, some entry and exit code (\cref{par:exec_mod} Execution models) is executed; this is expensive.
+We introduced a configuration (UKL\_BYP) that allows the application, on a per-thread basis, to tell UKL to bypass entry and exit code for some transitions between application and kernel code; see "Bypass" figure \ref{fig:entries}.
 As we will see, this model results in significant performance gains for applications that make many small kernel requests.

 A developer can invoke an internal kernel routine directly, where no automatic transition paths exist, e.g., invoking \texttt{vmalloc} to allocate pinned pre-allocated kernel memory rather than normal application routines.
-The use of such memory not only avoids subsequent faults but also results in less overhead when kernel interfaces have to copy data to and from that memory.
+Using such memory avoids subsequent faults and results in less overhead when kernel interfaces have to copy data to and from that memory.

-\paragraph{Avoiding stack switches:} Linux runs applications on dynamically sized user stacks, and kernel code on fixed-sized, pinned kernel stacks.
-This stack switch, every time kernel functionality is invoked, breaks the compiler's view and limits cross-layer optimizations, e.g., link-time optimizations, etc. The developer can select between two UKL configurations that avoid stack switching(UKL\_NSS and UKL\_NSS\_PS); where (see implementation) each is appropriate for a different class of application.
-Currently, LTO in Linux is only possible with CLANG and glibc, and some other libraries can only be compiled with gcc.
-There are efforts underway in the community to both enable \texttt{glibc} to be compiled with CLANG and to enable Linux LTO with gcc.
-We hope by the time this paper is published, we will be able to demonstrate the results of LTO with one or the other of these.
+\paragraph{Avoiding stack switches:} Linux runs applications on dynamically sized user stacks and kernel code on fixed-sized, pinned kernel stacks.
+Every time kernel functionality is invoked, this stack switch breaks the compiler's view and limits cross-layer optimizations, e.g., link-time optimizations, etc.\footnote{Unfortunately, today LTO in Linux is only possible with CLANG while \texttt{glibc} can only be compiled with GCC.
+Efforts are underway in the community to enable \texttt{glibc} to be compiled with CLANG and enable Linux LTO with GCC.
+We are excited to explore the advantages of LTO as soon as one of these efforts completes.} The developer can select between two UKL configurations that avoid stack switching(UKL\_NSS and UKL\_NSS\_PS), where (see implementation) each is appropriate for a different class of application.